turanszkij/WickedEngine/Content/Documentation/WickedEngine-Documentation.md

 ### wiFadeManager
 [[Header]](../../WickedEngine/wiFadeManager.h) [[Cpp]](../../WickedEngine/wiFadeManager.cpp)
 Simple helper to manage a fadeout screen.
 Fadeout starts at transparent, then fades smoothly to an opaque color (such as black, in most cases), then a callback occurs which the user can handle with their own event.
 After that, the color will fade back to transperent.
-This is used by the [MainComponent](#maincomponent) to fade from one RenderPath to an other.
+This is used by the [Application](#application) to fade from one RenderPath to an other.

 ### wiHelper
 [[Header]](../../WickedEngine/wiHelper.h) [[Cpp]](../../WickedEngine/wiHelper.cpp)